About a year ago, I had an accident on one of the machines at my former job.

 I don’t understand why I am not able to pursue this?
 Could you help me understand if I have a case of negligence or not against my former employer?

-Information provided in our response is NOT formal legal advice.
+Disclaimer: Our response is not formal legal advice and does not create an attorney-client relationship.
 It is generic legal information based on the very limited information provided.
-Under no circumstances should the information in our response, or anywhere else on this site be relied upon when deciding the proper course of a legal matter.
-Our response does NOT create an attorney-client relationship.
-Always
+Do not rely upon the information in our response, or anywhere else on this site, when deciding the proper course of a legal matter.
+Always get a personalized case review from a local attorney.

 So the question is within the wording of the documents that you signed.
 There are ways to technically undue or set-aside agreements based upon mistake, inadvertence or neglect of either the party or his attorney, but it really would depend on the language that you agreed to.

 You may not want to go down this road, but there may also be some liability with your attorney if you explained your intentions and your attorney failed to adequately pursue all causes of action available to you at the time of your accident.

 As an aside, you are correct that your employer’s failure to return the safety guard to the machine was negligent and created the dangerous condition that caused your injury.

 The above is general information.
 Laws change frequently, and across jurisdictions.
-You should get a personalized case evaluation from an attorney licensed in your state.
+You should get a personalized case evaluation from a licensed attorney.
 Find a local attorney to give you a free case review here , or call (888) 647-2490.